filakhtov/gentoo-use-docs/app-emulation/qemu.md

 This flag can be enabled to improve network performance (up to 8x faster than normal virtio), however might have issues with some DHCP clients.

 ### vhost-user-fs
 Doesn't apply when building user emulation mode.
-Pass the `--enable-vhost-user-fs` option to the configure script.
+Pass the `--enable-vhost-user-fs` and `--enable-virtiofsd` options to the configure script.
 Enable support for the Vhost user filesystem VirtIO device that can be enabled using the `-device vhost-user-fs-pci` argument.
 This device allows shared access to host filesystem from inside a guest machine.
+Build and install the `virtiofsd` daemon that runs on the hypervisor to handle filesystem requests from guests.

 This flag can be safely disabled.